Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 | Microsoft 365 Business Premium | $22.00/user/month | $22.00/user/month | No change |

-| Copilot Business (standalone add-on) | $30.00/user/month | $21.00/user/month (list); ~$18 promo | Permanent reduction |
+| Copilot Business (standalone add-on) | — | $21.00/user/month (list); ~$18 promo | SMB SKU, separate from $30 Enterprise Copilot |

-| Business Standard + Copilot (new permanent SKU) | $22.00 promo bundle | $23.50/user/month | New SKU replaces promo |
+| Business Standard + Copilot (permanent SKU) | $22.00 promo bundle | $23.50/user/month | Permanent SKU replaces promo |

-| Business Premium + Copilot (new permanent SKU) | — | $32.00/user/month | New SKU |
+| Business Premium + Copilot (permanent SKU) | $32.00 promo bundle | $32.00/user/month | Promo rate became permanent |

-What All Business Plans Get (Summer 2026)
+What All Business Plans Got (Summer 2026)

-Rolling out between June and August 2026 across Business Basic, Standard, and Premium:
+Rolling out between June and September 2026 across Business Basic, Standard, and Premium (MC1304290):

 What makes Premium different isn't these summer additions — it's the security and management stack that was already included: Defender for Office 365 Plan 1 (Safe Links, Safe Attachments, anti-phishing), Defender for Business (endpoint EDR), Intune Plan 1, and Entra ID P1.
 These have been part of Premium for years and are not available in Basic or Standard.